zarino/zarino.co.uk/_posts/2020-08-29-far-east-trip-china.md

 You’re aware of the authoritarian government from the moment you arrive.
 I don’t exaggerate when I tell you it was literally a miracle we got in at all – twelve hours earlier, the Chinese government had decided to refuse almost all [144-hour transit visas](https://www.gov.uk/foreign-travel-advice/china/entry-requirements) with no explanation, and we were some of only a handful of cruise-goers who actually managed to get in under the arrangement.

 Once we were in, we quickly worked out that China is a country completely happy on its own.
-There are enough people in China that they can happily function as its own, self-contained world.
+There are enough people in China that it can happily function as its own, self-contained world.
 You get the feeling that almost nobody leaves – I’m not sure whether that’s because they _can’t_ or just don’t _want_ to.

 The isolationism becomes even clearer when you compare China to its neighbours.
 As I’ll cover in future blog posts, when we visited Japan, Taiwan, Vietnam, and Singapore, the tour guides, retailers, and hotel staff were _desperate_ to help us, _desperate_ to show their country’s best side, to make happy memories for the visitors.
 I’m the same when I bump into foreign tourists in my home city of Liverpool.
 Kindness costs you nothing, and it feels good to make people happy.